- a unitary operator, and

 First, note that there are many ways to factor an integer besides reducing factoring to period-finding.

 In the last section above we showed that we can easily find a factor of given the order of some element.
 What remains is how do we determine the order?
-Because, if we know the order we can exclude the test if it is odd and move on to the next test.
+Because, if we know the order we can exclude the test if it is odd and move on to the next test; greatly speeding up the algorithm.

 Even and Odd Functions

-OK, two things can happen when you try to compute .
+Two things can happen when you try to compute a shift in the argument of a function: .
 Either , like, for example, when you add 360 degrees to the argument of a sine function: ) and we say that it is periodic.
-Or, and we say that it is not periodic.
+Or, doesn’t equal itself, and it instead equals some difference or remainder, which can be expressed as a remainder in some modulus: and we say that it is not periodic.

-If then we call the function even and there will be symmetry about .
-They are called even because the first such function discovered that display this property were where is an even integer.
+Further, if the function is periodic and then we call the periodic function even and there will be symmetry about .
+They are called even because the first such functions discovered that display this property were of the type , where is an even integer.
 However, not all even exponents result in an even function.
 For example, is not even.

 Primitive Roots of Unity